RudyRetroIntel/Vintage-Computer-Diagnostics/README.md

 As I collect more information, I will update this list.

 NOTE: Provided free and as is.
 I take no responsibility for accuracy or damages.
-If not sure, get a professional to fix your computer
+If not sure, get a professional to fix your computer.

 Thanks,